Quick Answer: Is AARP Life Insurance Worth It?

 Final Thoughts: Don’t Mistake Familiarity for Value

 A lot of people trust AARP to advocate for seniors.
 That trust doesn’t automatically extend to life insurance.
-These policies aren’t scams, but they usually aren’t the best fit for most seniors — especially AARP term life, which has left plenty of people disappointed.
+These policies aren’t scams, but they usually aren’t the best fit for most seniors — especially AARP term life, which has left plenty of people and/or their family disappointed.

-Remember: AARP doesn’t make the insurance.
+Remember: AARP doesn’t design or offer the insurance.
 They license their name to New York Life.
 The policies carry the AARP brand, but that’s mostly a business deal — not an endorsement of value.

 A common mistake is buying an AARP policy because of the brand or the “no exam” promise.
 That can leave you paying more than necessary, with less coverage than you thought — or a policy that rises in cost every five years and may not last as long as you need.